mbridak/not1mm/README.md

 ## Recent Changes

+- [24-4-9-4] Check for portaudio instead of crash boom.
+Removed empty dockwidget.
+Tested on Plasma 6.
 - [24-4-9-3] Ugh.
 It's not a real day unless you forget to test.
 - [24-4-9-2] Put back the floatable dock widgets, 'cause Wayland strikes again.
 - [24-4-9-1] Removed DockWidgetFloatable from the dock widgets since my wee brain can't figure out how to add a dragable window frame to them once they are floating.
 Added a minimum size for the VFO LCD digits.
 Defaulted bandmap window to the right.